Tramlink: Current fleet

 Tramlink currently uses 35 trams.
 In summary:

 Bombardier CR4000

 The original fleet comprised 24 articulated low floor Bombardier Flexity Swift CR4000 trams built in Vienna numbered beginning at 2530, continuing from the highest-numbered tram 2529 on London's former tram network, which closed in 1952.
 The original livery was red and white.
 One (2550) was painted in FirstGroup white, blue and pink livery.
-In 2006, the CR4000 fleet was refreshed, with the bus-style destination roller blinds being replaced with a digital dot-matrix display.
-In 2008/09 the fleet was repainted externally in the new green livery and the interiors were refurbished with new flooring, seat covers retrimmed in a new moquette and stanchions repainted from yellow to green.
-One (2551) has not returned to service after the fatal accident on 9 November 2016.
+During 2006, the CR4000 fleet was refreshed, with the bus-style destination roller blinds being replaced with a digital dot-matrix display.
+Between 2008 and 2009 the fleet was repainted externally in the new green livery and the interiors were refurbished with new flooring, seat covers retrimmed in a new moquette and stanchions repainted from yellow to green.
+One (2551) has been permanently withdrawn having been significantly damaged in the 2016 Croydon tram derailment on 9 November 2016.

-In 2007, tram 2535 was named after Steven Parascandolo, a well known tram enthusiast.
+In 2007, tram 2535 was named after Stephen Parascandolo, a well known tram enthusiast.